 If you can produce items like payslip's, accounts if self-employed, proof of address, ID, etc. and have a good credit history, we can get you a very competitive interest rate for your secured loan.

 The secured loans rates will normally be cheaper than going with the unsecured loans option

-Since low rate secured loans can be secured on property, most lenders will approve your cheap secured loans even if you have a bad credit history, which make on line secured loans very attractive to people who would otherwise not qualify for a secured loan from their local bank.
+Since low rate secured loans for homeowners can be secured on property, most lenders will approve your cheap secured loans even if you have a bad credit history, which make on line secured loans very attractive to people who would otherwise not qualify for a secured loan from their local bank.

-A bad credit secured loan is great if you want to raise a large amount; are having problems getting an unsecured loan or have a poor credit history.
+A bad credit secured loan for homeowners is great if you want to raise a large amount; are having problems getting an unsecured loan or have a poor credit history.

 You may be able to get a cheap secured loan even when you have been turned down for an unsecured loans.